 If I had have been able to get PrEP I would still be HIV negative.

 PrEP is only about HIV protection – it doesn’t claim to offer protection against any other STI.
-So it’s infuriating for me to constantly hear this ‘what about other STI’s?’ sensationalism and attempted counter claim to the benefits of PrEP.
+So it’s infuriating for me to constantly hear this “what about other STIs?” sensationalism and attempted counter claim to the benefits of PrEP.
 It’s like saying wearing a seat belt won’t stop you getting cancer!
 Of course it won’t!
 It’s not designed to protect you from getting cancer – it is designed to help protect you in a car should you have a driving accident.
 PrEP and HIV protection is exactly the same.
-PrEP is designed and is amazingly effective at protecting you from HIV – nothing else.
+PrEP is amazingly effective at protecting you from HIV!
+That is what it is designed for – nothing else.
 Every other STI can be immunised against or cured – even Hep C (Harvoni is the new treatment).
 Yes, drug resistant gonorrhea is obviously a concern but you can catch that from oral sex.
 And realistically…how many people wear a condom for oral sex?
 Very few.
 You can catch every other STI from oral sex.

 In my experience people who want PrEP don’t want it to START barebacking – they want it because they ALREADY ARE barebacking.

 They are aware that they are taking risks and they just want to protect themselves.
 Personally I think that is amazing and that these guys should be commended.

 I have so much interaction with the users of our website.
 It’s incredibly inspiring and exciting.
 This has been an amazing year for HIV awareness, anti-stigma and HIV prevention developments.
 Next year is going to be a hugely transformative year in the HIV arena.
 The future is PrEP – the future is here!